 Once we have your Sod lifted up, we use the Groundhog Trencher to dig a trench 3″ wide and 6-8″ deep.
 The trencher ensures our pipes are deep enough that they won’t get broken by an aerator, but is still shallow enough that it easy for repairs.
 These machines take away most of the manual labour of the job and allow them to focus on installing the irrigation.

 The Last step of your irrigation system is setting up the controller that will automatically turn on and off the zones.
+The Controller we use is the Rainbird ESP-ME.
 The Controller is easy to use, has 5 program setting and can control up to 24 zones.

 Before we leave your house we will walk you through how to use your irrigation system and how to adjust all the zones.